sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

 3. Add a Release Notes Entry to the bottom of the AppStoreInfo.md file.
 This will be used to describe "What's Changed" in the App Store submission.

-4. Update releaseManifest.md with SHA1 of any libraries changed since last release, and the version number from above.

-5. Update the copyright information in AppStoreInfo.md, if the year has changed
+4. Update the copyright information in AppStoreInfo.md, if the year has changed

-6. Commit changes made to project files above.
+5. Commit changes made to project files above.

 ## In iTunes Connect, create the new version